statsig-io/docs/docs/autotune/monitoring.md

 ## How to monitor your Autotune Test

+### Computations and Traffic Allocation Updating

 The results tab within Autotune provides a view of your ongoing and completed Autotune tests.
+Autotune is computed hourly with metrics and traffic allocation updated throughout the day.
+Results from exposures are ingested once the attribution window is complete.
+For example, an exposure at 1pm with a 6 hr attribution window is not counted until 7 pm.

 ### Result